MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   The third level is indicated by a **folder** icon, and represents a directory.

-*   A deeply nested item is shown as a **page** icon, and represents a resource that was loaded from the above origin.
+*   The fourth level is shown as a **page** icon, and represents a resource that was loaded from the above origin.

 Hover over an item, to see its path as a URL.